ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

   .. include:: diag/main_branch.rst

-- When a minor release candidate is ready, a new ``release`` branch will be created from ``main`` with the next incremented minor version (for example, ``release/0.2``).
-This ``release`` branch will be thoroughly tested.
-When deemed stable, it will be tagged with the version (``0.2.0`` in this case).
-Older release branches should not be deleted so they can be patched as needed.
+- When a minor release candidate is ready, a new ``release`` branch is created from ``main`` with the next incremented minor version (for example, ``release/0.2``).
+This ``release`` branch is thoroughly tested.
+When deemed stable, it is tagged with the version (``0.2.0`` in this case).
+Older release branches should not be deleted so that they can be patched as needed.

-- There will be one or many ``release/`` branches based on minor releases (for example, ``release/0.2``) that contain a stable version of the code base that is also reflected on PyPI.
+- There is one or more ``release/`` branches based on minor releases (for example, ``release/0.2``) that contain a stable version of the code base that is also reflected on PyPI.
 Hotfixes from ``fix/`` branches should be integrated both to ``main`` and to these branches.
-When creating a new patch release is necessary, these release branches will have their version updated and be tagged with a patched :ref:`Semantic Versioning` (for example, ``0.2.1``).
-This triggers CI to push to PyPi and allow us to rapidly push hotfixes for past versions without having to worry about untested features.
+When creating a new patch release is necessary, these release branches have their version updated and are tagged with a patched :ref:`Semantic Versioning` (for example, ``0.2.1``).
+This triggers CI to push to PyPi so that hotfixes for past versions can be rapidly push without having to worry about untested features.

   .. include:: diag/release_branch.rst

-Releasing Major and Minor Versions
+Releasing major and minor versions
 ----------------------------------
-To create a new major or minor version, ensure your ``origin main`` branch is up to date with:
+When creating a new major or minor version, ensure your ``origin main`` branch is up to date with:

 .. code-block:: text